Skip to content

 Enforcement

-To ensure the safety of our University community and access to available parking, Transportation and Parking Management continually monitors all lots and parking areas on campus and will issue citations as a means of communicating to the owner when a vehicle is not parked in accordance with University parking guidelines.
+To help ensure safety and access to parking, the Department of Transportation and Logistics regularly monitors all parking areas on campus.
+Citations will be issued when a vehicle is not parked in accordance with University parking guidelines.

 Highland Hospital Permits